So, it’s summer. You want that calisthenics body—lean, strong, and ready for the beach. But let’s be real: you keep grabbing junk food.

 - Peanut butter (for that creamy, rich vibe)

-That’s it.
-Simple, right?
 If you’re like me and you’d rather just chug water or sip on a piña colada (yeah, I said it), that’s cool too.
 But if you want a quick post-workout protein smoothie for muscle recovery, this is the move.
 Try it out, or don’t—no pressure.
-Do what works for you.

 For even more healthy meal inspiration, explore the wide range of nutritious options at Allrecipes Healthy Recipes